7 More Wyoming Quarantines due to EIA Exposure

 Texas officials confirm two horses at a quarantined McLennan County premises tested positive for equine infectious anemia (EIA).
 A veterinarian euthanized both horses.
 The Texas Animal Health Commission (TAHC) quarantined that facility in July after a Quarter Horse tested positive for EIA.

 Additionally, a horse located at a Wilson County quarantined premises tested positive for the contagious disease sometimes known as swamp fever.
-In June, TAHC officials say two horses there were confirmed positive for EIA.
+In June, two horses tested positive for EIA.
 Veterinarians destroyed those three horses.

 Another county is now on the EIA map – Ector County.
-That’s because a Quarter Horse at a farm there was confirmed positive.
-The three locations remain under quarantine and potentially exposed horses are being monitored.
+That’s because a Quarter Horse at a farm is positive.
+The three locations remain under quarantine.

 Officials stress good biosecurity practices to help prevent the blood-borne disease.
 There is no cure or vaccine for the prevention of the disease.